OleksiiKonovalchuk/Tech-boost-3/README.md

 ## Setup
 To run this project, install it locally using npm and git:

+- _first step_: open a folder where you want th project to be in.
+- _second step_: open git bash, or you favorite terminal.
+- _third step_: run these three comands in the terminal:
 ``
-first step: open a folder where you want th project to be in. second step: open git bash, or you favorite terminal. third step: run these three comands in the terminal:
 $ git clone https://github.com/OleksiiKonovalchuk/Tech-boost-3
 $ npm install
 $ npm start